 Thailand has many wonderful sights worth visiting, from stunning tropical beaches, various national parks, striking Buddhist wats, and magnificent ancient ruins, to the exuberant capital city.
-The following articles set the sights in their historical and cultural contexts, providing expert recommendations to facilitate exploration of the area.
+The following articles set the sights in their cultural contexts, providing expert recommendations to facilitate exploration of the area.

 Here we provide detailed practical information you will need in planning your trip to Thailand.
-Our experts have written guidelines based on their own experience, with advice about choosing activities and finding accommodation, for example, to help travelers shape their own ideas of their trip.
+Our experts have written guidelines based on their own experience, with advice about choosing activities and finding accommodation, to help travelers shape their own ideas of their trip.
 We also present a culture section to help you understand more about Thailand’s diverse culture and rich history.